uschtrin-fisi/uschtrin_fisi/README.md

 # Nice to have you here

-About me:
+👀 threat analysis using reverse engeneering

-Currently, I am contributing to the workflow of CCC, maintaining an alliance with Digitalcourage.
+💭 ethical hacking

-Projects I work on:
+🩵 Operating and overseeing a Minecraft-gameserver

-- threat analysis using reverse engeneering as well as ethical hacking partially.
+🧠 learning as much as there's possible about systems of encryption

-- Operating and overseeing a Minecraft-gameserver
+Momentarily, I am contributing to the workflow of CCC, maintaining an alliance with Digitalcourage.

 The second project mentioned will be a multiplayer roleplay server.
 This roleplay-gameserver and the environment itself are widely based on Java and MySQL.